oazabir/codeuml-node/README.md

 The important one is the PLANTUML_API_URL.
 This is where you specify the endpoint of the PlantUML service that you are running.

-Make sure the /svg path if there.
+Make sure the /svg path is there.

 CodeUml uses Azure Blob Storage to save/load the UML files.
 You can run CodeUML without Azure.
 You just won't be able to save/load diagrams.